All Products

 Failover is applicable to protected ECS instances where a critical error occurs.
 During the failover, ECS disaster recovery stops real-time data replication.
 To resume replication for a protected ECS instance, you must choose More > Server Operation > Restart Replication in the Operation column.

-To perform a failover, perform the following steps:
+To initiate a failover, perform the following steps:

 1. On the Protected Server tab, find the ECS instance and choose More > Failover > Failover in the Operation column.

-2. On the Failover panel, set the Recovery Network, IP Address, Use ECS Specification, Hard Disk Type, Recovery Point, Elastic Public Network IP, and Post Script parameters.
+2. In the Failover panel, configure the following parameters: Recovery Network, IP Address, Use ECS Specification, Hard Disk Type, Recovery Point, Elastic Public Network IP, and Post Script.
 Then, click Start.

 Important